 Occupational therapy services may include comprehensive evaluations of the client’s home and other environments (e.g., workplace, school), recommendations for adaptive equipment and training in its use, and guidance and education for family members and caregivers.
 Occupational therapy practitioners have a holistic perspective, in which the focus is on adapting the environment to fit the person, and the person is an integral part of the therapy team.

 Most occupational therapy (OT) programs do not require a specific major, just that you complete an undergraduate degree.
 Therefore, you may major in almost anything.
 You should consider a major that you enjoy, in which you will perform well and may serve as a basis for further graduate work or employment should you choose not to apply to or are not admitted to occupational therapy school.
-Many students will choose to major in Health Sciences with a concentration in Behavior and Occupation Studies at UC as it requires the majority of the courses that will satisfy admissions requirements for OT programs.
+Many students will choose to major in Health Sciences (Pre-Occupational Therapy) at UC, as it requires the majority of the courses that will satisfy admissions requirements for OT programs.

 For many students, the most difficult task is to acquire the study skills and self-discipline necessary to attain academic excellence.
 The success of your transition to college level work depends not only on ability, but also upon preparation, motivation, organization and how well you learn how to learn.
 It is important that you really learn the material, not just memorize it, as it is crucial to develop your critical thinking skills.
 The rigorous curriculum of a pre-occupational therapy student demands tenacity and stamina.

 Competitive pre-OT students also possess these important qualities: competitive metrics, strong personal attributes and have meaningful pre-OT and other professional experiences.
 Observation of OT's is also required.
-Visit this webpage for more information about these critical components of your application and meet often with a Pre-Professional advisor.
+For more information and advising on these critical components of your application meet often with a Pre-Professional advisor.